fNIRS/snirf/README.md

 View the development version of the format: [here](snirf_specification.md).

+## Validating SNIRF files

+[pysnirf2](https://pypi.org/project/pysnirf2/) is the currently actively maintained tool for reading, writing and validating SNIRF files. pysnirf2 can be easily installed in a Python 3 environment using pip.

+See the [pysnirf2 README](https://github.com/BUNPC/pysnirf2#validating-a-snirf-file) for usage examples.

 ## User Information

 To browse the latest version of the SNIRF Specification document, you may click on